Events

 Dominika Kurek-Chomycz, Liverpool Hope University, Presiding

-Work In Progress Workshop: Healthcare and Disability in the Ancient World.
+Work-In-Progress Workshop: Healthcare and Disability in the Ancient World section

 Julia Lillis, Union Theological Seminary, Presiding